Lechia Gdańsk: Early years (1945–1948)

 The club was founded on 7 August 1945 in Gdańsk and was originally named "BOP Baltia Gdańsk".
 The club was first established by the "Port Reconstruction Office" (Biuro Odbudowy Portów).
 The BOP's purpose was to help rebuild Polish sea ports which were destroyed during World War II, and saw it best to create a sports club for the BOP workers.
-BOP Baltia's first game came on 2 September 1945, in which they lost the game 6–4 against Milicyjnym Klubem Sportowym z Wrzeszcza (Militia Sports Club from Wrzeszcz) in a friendly.
+BOP Baltia's first game came on 2 September 1945, in which they lost the game 6–4 against Milicyjny Klub Sportowy z Wrzeszcza (Militia Sports Club from Wrzeszcz) in a friendly.
 BOP Baltia's first league game was a week later and played against WKS 16 Dywizji (Military Sports Club of the 16th Division).
 Due to the disruption of football in Poland due to the war the first season back was focused on regional qualifying for leagues to reformat the Polish football leagues.
 In the Gdańsk regional qualifying Lechia won all 6 games including both games in their first Gdańsk Derby games against Gedania Gdańsk, winning the group and being promoted to the A Klasa (A Class, the second division in Poland at the time).

 Towards the end of February 1946, BOP officials had a meeting, in which it was decided that the name of the club should be changed.
 The team became known as "Sports Club for the Port Reconstruction Office Lechia Gdańsk" (Klub Sportowy Biura Odbudowy Portów Lechia Gdańsk), 'Lechia' coming from Lechia Lwów, as a majority of the workers at BOP and those who studied at the Gdańsk University of Technology had been expelled from Lwów at the end of WW2.

 Lechia fared well in its early years in the lower divisions finishing top of their district championships in both the 1946–47 and 1947–48 seasons.
 For Lechia to be promoted to the top division they needed to win additional qualifying rounds against the other district champions, playing a series of games in playoff games, before a final playoff league with four teams of five being promoted.
 In the playoffs for the 1946–47 season Lechia finished bottom of the playoff league, being the only team not to advance to the top division.
 Lechia's fortunes changed the following season however and achieved promotion at the end of the 1947–48 season when they finished top of the promotion playoffs league.